AquaL1te/neo_plugin/README.md

   debug: msg="{{ lookup('neo', people, 'jdoe', 'role') }}"
 ```

 Below are filters again chained to return a value, and below that is another simplified method by using my plugin.
+Here the default 'name' is overridden with 'role' in order to filter out a subset from the data.

 `"{{ people | selectattr('role', '==', 'admin') | map(attribute='name') | first }}"`